Harmonic/inertia-table/readme.md

 ```
 The index method takes a model and an array of column names which you wish to display as parameters.
 The array is optional, InertiaTable will show all columns by default.

+You can also stipulate which columns can be searched by adding a third parameter, an array of column names that can be filtered.
+If left blank all columns are searchable.

 3) You will need to create your front end.
 It is recommend you use [inertia-table-vue](https://github.com/Harmonic/inertia-table-vue) for Vue projects.
 A JS example is provided at the bottom of [that repository](https://github.com/Harmonic/inertia-table-vue).

 ## Change log